jas-chen/react-reactive-class/README.md

 # React Reactive Class

-With React Reactive Class, you can create Reactive Components, which listen to events and change them self.
+With React Reactive Class, you can create Reactive Components, which listen to events and change themselves.

 `react-reactive-class` comes with a set of reactive DOM elements (button, div, span, etc) and a function to wrap your component to be a reactive component.